ke4roh/rpi-calendar/README.md

 Google Calendar (or perhaps other online calendar)?
 Then look no further!
 The solution is here.

-This setup now uses **qutebrowser** in kiosk mode for a lighter footprint than Chromium.
+This setup runs **Chromium** in kiosk mode.
+A modern user agent string keeps Google Calendar happy while providing full ECMAScript and CSS support.

 ![Photo of the finished product mounted on a wall near clipboards, dry-erase, and files.](photos/Overview.jpg)